ChaseHCS/methodology/Enumeration/Port-Scanning.md

 The syntax works like this, `rustscan -a box.htb` scans all ports in seconds.
 Then, `--` tells rustscan to pass all cmds after it to nmap **ONLY** using the ports it found open.
 So the end of the command `-A -sCV box.htb -oN box.scan` is all for the nmap.

 #### Netcat
+Netcat is another tool like `nmap` where you might not use it as your *go-to* but, it is essential for you to understand how to use it.
+Netcat is primiarily used in situation where you on a restricted shell or where heavy scanners are being blocked.
+It blends in with common network activity.
+Not really useful on CTFs but useful in real world engagements.